AmpersandTarski/prototype/docs/reference-material/prototype-framework.md

 The template `View-FILEOBJECT.html` is a built-in template, but you can substitute this with your own template.

-### The Flysystem component
+#### The Flysystem component
-In the prototype framework backend we've implemented the Flysystem library, which is a file system abstraction for PHP.
+In the prototype framework backend we've implemented the [Flysystem library](https://flysystem.thephpleague.com/v1/docs/ "link to the documentation of the Flysystem library), which is a file system abstraction for PHP.

 > "Flysystem is a filesystem abstraction library for PHP.
 By providing a unified interface for many different filesystems you’re able to swap out filesystems without application wide rewrites."

-Read more about this library here: https://flysystem.thephpleague.com/v1/docs/

-### File system property of AmpersandApp object
+#### File system property of AmpersandApp object
 A concrete implementation of a file system is set as property of the AmpersandApp object.
 You can access the file system like this to perform e.g. a read:

 ```php